stratosonde/.github/profile/README.md

 - **Ultra-lightweight design** for use with inexpensive party balloons
 - **Solar-powered** with energy harvesting for multi-day or persistent operation
+- **Global region awareness** with automatic LoRaWAN frequency plan selection via H3 geospatial indexing
-- **LoRaWAN communication** with global region awareness
+- **LoRaWAN communication** with terrestrial gateways and future LEO satellite connectivity
 - **Onboard data logging** with opportunistic transmission
 - **High-altitude operation** targeting stratospheric altitudes
 - **Low-temperature resilience** for upper atmospheric conditions

 ## Technical Approach

 Our platform combines modern microelectronics, energy harvesting techniques, and advanced communications to create sensing systems that can operate independently for extended periods in Earth's upper atmosphere.
+The integrated H3Lite library enables automatic LoRaWAN region detection, allowing the device to autonomously configure radio parameters as it drifts globally across different regulatory regions.

+Looking forward, the system is designed to leverage emerging LEO LoRaWAN satellite networks, which will enable continuous global connectivity even over oceans and remote areas where terrestrial gateways are unavailable.
+This will transform the Stratosonde from an opportunistic data collector to a truly global atmospheric monitoring platform.

-By drastically reducing weight and power requirements, we're enabling a new paradigm for atmospheric research.
+By drastically reducing weight and power requirements while incorporating intelligent geospatial awareness, we're enabling a new paradigm for atmospheric research that combines accessibility, persistence, and global reach.

+## Resources

+- [**Float Calculator**](float1g_visual.html) - Interactive tool for calculating balloon float conditions and predicting altitude performance

 ---